electric-cloud/ecpluginbuilder/README.md

 ## Install

-- Download ecpluginbuilder for your platform from the releases.
+- Download ecpluginbuilder executable for your platform from the releases.
 For 32-bit platform please use version i686.

 ## Usage